 We did not ask people to boycott Israel as such.
 We considered this counter-productive.
 Faced with a threat against the state, Israelis unite.
 This would mean pushing decent, well-meaning citizens into the arms of the settlers.
 Our aim was the very opposite: to separate the general public from the settlers.

 The BDS movement has quite a different point of view.
-It was initiated by Palestinian nationalists, directed at a world audience and totally indifferent to Israeli sentiments.
+It was initiated by Palestinian nationalists, directed at a world audience, and totally indifferent to Israeli sentiments.

 A boycott movement does not need a precise program.
-The general aim of ending the occupation and enabling the Palestinians to found their own state in the occupied territories would have been enough.
+The general aim of ending the occupation and enabling the Palestinians to find their own state in the occupied territories would have been enough.
 But BDS published right from its beginning a clear political program.
 And there the problem starts.

 The proclaimed aims of BDS are three: ending the occupation and the settlements, assuring equality for Arabs inside Israel, furthering the return of the refugees.

 This sound innocuous, but is not.
 It does not mention peace with Israel.
 It does not mention the two-state solution.
 But the main point is the third.